The cause and symptoms of a TIA are the same as those of an ischemic stroke.

 Controlling high blood pressure, high cholesterol levels, and high blood sugar levels and stopping smoking are recommended.

-(See also Overview of Stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more and Ischemic Stroke Ischemic Stroke An ischemic stroke is death of an area of brain tissue (cerebral infarction) resulting from an inadequate supply of blood and oxygen to the brain due to blockage of an artery.
+(See also Overview of Stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more and Ischemic Stroke Ischemic Stroke An ischemic stroke is death of an area of brain tissue (cerebral infarction) resulting from an inadequate supply of blood and oxygen to the brain due to blockage of an artery.
 Ischemic stroke... read more .)

 TIAs may be a warning sign of an impending ischemic stroke.
 People who have had a TIA are much more likely to have a stroke than those who have not had a TIA.
 The risk of stroke is highest during the first 24 to 48 hours after the TIA.
 Recognizing a TIA and having the cause identified and treated can help prevent a stroke.